Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 You can share your knowledge with those who don’t know about WordPress yet.

 Even if someone is already familiar with WordPress, there are many things that they haven’t known about.
 And you can write the tutorials for them.
-There are many areas in WordPress you cover.
+There are many areas in WordPress you can cover.

 Keep this in mind.
 The longer you use WordPress (and the more you learn about it), the better you will be at it.